Andy Irvine & Dónal Lunny's Mozaik: Changing Trains

 In January and April 2005, the band rehearsed new material for Changing Trains, their first studio album recorded in Budapest during November of the same year.
 This album was initially released by the band in Australia in 2006 and, after additional re-mixing by Lunny at Longbeard Studios in Dublin, was re-released in the autumn of 2007 under license to Compass Records.

 Andy Irvine/70th Birthday Concert at Vicar St 2012

 On 16 and 17 June 2012, two concerts took place at Dublin's Vicar Street venue to celebrate Irvine's 70th birthday.
 He was joined onstage by Paul Brady and various combinations of members of Sweeney's Men, Planxty, Mozaik and LAPD, plus brothers George and Manoli Galiatsos who came unexpectedly all the way from Athens for the concerts.
 A CD and a separate DVD were released, each featuring a different selection of material from the concerts.

+The Long and The Short Of it

+Recorded in Budapest in September 2015, Mosaik's third album was released in 2019 and includes guest vocalists Chrysoula Kechagioglou and Ágnes Herczku.